 1.3.2 “Web Management” refers to users who are able to access the Solution via the web browser to manage, automate and optimize the performance of field service operations.1.3.3 “Mobile Technician” refers to users who are able to access the Solution via the Mobile Applications in order to track, perform and audit the required field services operations.

-1.12.
+1.14.
 “Supported Environment” means the minimum hardware, software, and connectivity configuration specified by the Provider as required for use of the Services.
-The current requirements are described in the SOW.2.
-PROVISION OF SERVICES
+The current requirements are described in the SOW.

 2.1.
 Issuance of Statements of Work.
-The Customer may request the Provider to perform services by delivering a written request describing the scope of work.
+The Customer may request the Provider to perform services describing the scope of work.
 Provider shall prepare a draft statement of work as an exhibit to these Terms (each, a SOW).
 Such Statement of Work shall describe the fees, costs and expenses payable by the Customer to Provider in connection with the performance of such services.
-The Customer, within five (5) business days after receipt of the proposed Statement of Work, shall notify Provider of its acceptance or rejection of such Statement of Work.
 Until the acceptance in writing of the proposed Statement of Work, Provider shall have no obligation to perform the scope of work, in case that these Terms are no longer in full force and effect in accordance with Section 12.
 Each Statement of Work, regardless of whether it relates to the same subject matter as any previously executed Statement(s) of Work, shall become effective upon execution by authorized representatives of both Parties.

-2.3.
+2.2.
 Access.
-Subject to Customer’s payment of the fees set forth in Exhibit A (Platform Subscription Fees), Provider will provide the Services via an online user interface specified in the SOW (Appendix A).
-After the Effective Date, Provider shall provide to Customer the necessary passwords, security protocols and policies and network links or connections and Access Protocols to allow Customer and its Authorized Users to access the Services in accordance with the Access Protocols.
+Subject to Customer’s payment of the fees set forth in Order Form, Provider will provide the Services via an online user interface specified in the SOW.
+Provider shall provide to Customer the necessary passwords, security protocols and policies and network links or connections and Access Protocols to allow Customer and its Authorized Users to access the Services.

-2.4.
+2.3.
 Responsibility for Software and Content Hosting.
-Provider shall, at its own expense, provide for the hosting of the Software which is accessible as part of the Services, provided that nothing herein shall be construed to require Provider to provide for, or bear any responsibility with respect to any telecommunications or computer network hardware required by Customer or any Authorized User to provide access from the Internet to the Services.
+Provider shall provide for the hosting of the Software which is accessible as part of the Services, provided that nothing herein shall be construed to require Provider to provide for, or bear any responsibility with respect to any telecommunications or computer network hardware required by Customer or any Authorized User to provide access from the Internet to the Services.
 In the event of a partial or absolute inoperability of the platform, Provider shall reestablish Customer Content up to the most recent verifiable back up.

 3.1.
 Suitability.
 Provider shall assign employees and subcontractors with qualifications suitable for the work described in the relevant Statement of Work.
 Provider may replace or change employees and subcontractors in its sole discretion with other suitably qualified employees or subcontractors.